 I’ve read a few different techniques for velveting chicken over the years, but when I saw how simple Nagi’s technique was, I was sold.
 All you have to do is combine your sliced chicken with some baking soda, let it sit for 15 minutes, and then rinse it off.
 THAT’S IT!!
 This easy step will give your chicken that “Chinese take-out” texture, and make you feel like an Asian cooking rockstar.

-Now, about the sauce.
-It is a perfect balance of sweet and spicy with just the right amount of heat, courtesy of sriracha, and it far surpasses most sauces I’ve had in even the best Chinese restaurants.
+Now, about the stir fry sauce.
+It’s got just the right amount of spice, courtesy of sriracha, and it far surpasses most sauces I’ve had in even the best Chinese restaurants.
 It’s completely addicting.
-That said, I love spice, so what’s perfect to me might be a little too much for you.
+That said, I love spicy Asian chicken, so what’s perfect to me might be a little too much for you.
 If you don’t like heat, get out of the kitchen!
 (Just kidding.
 You can simply omit the sriracha, or reduce the amount to one tablespoon instead of two.)

 I can’t take credit for inventing the sauce.
 It came from an old recipe I tore out of “All You” Magazine a few years ago.
 But I did work on simplifying their original recipe to cut down on the number of steps needed without sacrificing any of the deliciousness.

 You can use any vegetable you like in this chicken stir fry, but I chose sugar snap peas because they cook up so quickly without any blanching or pre-cooking required.
 If you’re not a fan of snap peas, you could always substitute broccoli or another vegetable, but you may need to pre-cook it a little bit in boiling water or the microwave to make sure it reaches its desired tenderness in the saute pan without starting to burn.